Daily Signal logo

 • Mace, who describes herself as "Trump in high heels," has become a staunch ally of Mr. Trump, despite her past criticisms following the January 6 Capitol attack.

-• Her campaign emphasizes opposition to transgender rights, a significant part of her political identity, and she has faced criticism for using anti-transgender slurs.
+• Her campaign emphasizes strong opposition to transgender rights, a significant part of her political identity, and she has faced criticism for using anti-transgender slurs.

-• A Citadel graduate, Mace previously voted to oust former House Speaker Kevin McCarthy and has consistently opposed large spending bills, showcasing her conservative fiscal stance.
+• A Citadel graduate, Mace previously voted to oust former House Speaker Kevin McCarthy and consistently opposed large spending bills, showcasing her conservative fiscal stance.

 Written by AI using shared reports from